 The broad structural corridor that hosts the mineralization is up to 125 metres wide and extends well beyond the area tested by drilling.
 Historic mapping and surface sampling data show that the corridor may extend over several hundred metres.
 No drilling has been conducted along this corridor except for the ~225-metre-long main zone (Figure 3).

-A notable disruption in the airborne magnetic data approximately 2 km west of the current drilling and in line with the projected structural corridor provides a compelling target area for future exploration (Figure 4).
+A notable disruption in the airborne magnetic data approximately 2 km west of the past drilling is being tested in the curent drill progrm.
+The target is in line with the projected structural corridor identified by historical ressults.